NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] IntegratedHeatingSystemFuel choices are "electricity", "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "wood", or "wood pellets".

 If the PTAC has integrated heating, additional information is entered in ``CoolingSystem``.
-Note that a packaged terminal heat pump should be entered as a heat pump; see :ref:`pthp`.
+Note that a packaged terminal heat pump should be entered as a heat pump; see :ref:`hvac_hp_pthp`.

   ==================================================================  ======  ======  ===============  ========  ==============  ============================================
   Element                                                             Type    Units   Constraints      Required  Default         Notes